hwang595/ps_pytorch/README.md

 172.31.30.61
 172.31.29.30
 ```
-Running the following command will copy your keyfile to the parameter server (PS) and do some basic configurations
+After generating the `hosts_address` of all EC2 instances, running the following command will copy your keyfile to the parameter server (PS) and do some basic configurations
 ```
 bash ./tool/local_script.sh ${PS_IP}
 ```